College of Arts, Social Sciences, and Humanities

-The Department of Political Science and Public Administration in the College of Liberal Studies at UW-La Crosse offers both political science and public administration major and minor degree programs.
+The Department of Political Science and Public Administration in the College of Arts, Social Sciences, and Humanities at UW-La Crosse offers both political science and public administration major and minor degree programs.
 There is also an honors program and a political science/public administration honor society.
 These provide special recognition to those who excel.

 The department stresses the value of extracurricular activities and seeks to provide special opportunities for political science students.
 We especially excel in providing internship opportunities whereby students can earn up to 12 credits while gaining on-the-job experience with government agencies, law firms, etc. Many of the internships pay a salary; all help students get jobs upon graduation, and some are international.
 In addition to internships, the department sponsors or participates in the Model United Nations and Mock Trial programs and in a number of tour and study abroad programs.